 Also of interest is that Boones Mill has more people living here who work in computers and math than 95% of the places in the US.

-Boones Mill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Boones Mill doesn't have a public transportation system that people use for their commute.

 The per capita income in Boones Mill in 2022 was $40,913, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $163,652 for a family of four.
 However, Boones Mill contains both very wealthy and poor people as well.